TheRealCass/CrystalGrowthSim/README.md

 ---

-### Write a code for the agent-based model.
+### Code for the agent-based model.

 The source code for the simulation of crystal growth using Agent-Based Model (ABM) can be found in the file named **ABM.py** This code was used to generate one of the _gif_ file that you see below in section D.

 ---

-### Write a code for the cellular automaton.
+### Code for the cellular automaton.

 The source code for the simulation of crystal growth using Cellular Automaton (CA) can be found in the file named **CA.py** This code was used to generate one of the _gif_ file that you see below in section D.

 ---

-### Show at least one example for a crystal you have grown with the agent-based model and with the cellular automaton.
-Discuss if and why there are any differences between the results of the two models and how the results depend on the parameters of each model.
+### Shown here at least one example for a crystal you have grown with the agent-based model and with the cellular automaton.
+Discussion of if and why there are any differences between the results of the two models and how the results depend on the parameters of each model.

 Both Simulation was run with the same parameters, except density.